 Once upon a time, in an age that pre-dates Tumblr, Instagram and Pinterest, magazines reigned supreme in the fashion world.
 In many ways, those were simpler times for advertisers.
 The cinch-waisted silhouette of a lady for Chanel or a line-up of the 90s supermodels (Christy, Nadja, Cindy, Stephanie and Claudia that is) in metallic mini-skirts and little else for Versace, gazing out from the pages of Vogue or Harper’s, was enough to illicit frenzied mass spending.
-Today, thanks largely to the demystifying powers of the internet, these appeals to base, aspirational instincts do not inspire the savvy fashion aficionado.
+Today, thanks largely to the demystifying powers of the internet, these appeals to base, aspirational instincts do not inspire the savvy fashion aficionado so much anymore.
 Enter the fashion film.
 If you’re yet to see one of these mini-masterpieces, you needn’t move beyond the comfort of your laptop to do so.

 Quynh Mai, founder of New York-based digital content and marketing agency Moving Image & Content, has built an astoundingly successful business purely on the need for brands to create meaningful web-specific content.
 As Mai puts it, “Brands need to speak to their consumer where they live, which these days is online.”